Writing a Research Paper Introduction | Step-by-Step Guide

 - Position your own approach

-- Detail your specific research problem
+- Detail your specific research problem and problem statement

 - Give an overview of the paper’s structure